catberry/catberry/docs/get-started.md

 The easiest and fastest way to start your new project is to take [example](../example) project as a basis.

-All you need to start Catberry application is to set up your Catberry modules.
+All you need to start Catberry application is a set of your Catberry modules.
 Some scripts to initialize your application are described below.

 Typical project structure looks like this: